 Genghis Kahn – Chüeh-tua

-As Chinggis, Kengis Khan or Genghis Khan and his army prepared to invade for what would probably have been an easy victory, a Unicorn approached and knelt before him and one of the most ruthless and fearless warriors in history had been “tamed” by a simple Unicorn, and India was saved from invasion.
+As Chinggis, Kengis Khan or Genghis Khan and his army prepared to invade for what would probably have been an easy victory, a Unicorn approached and knelt before him and India was saved from invasion.

 In the winter of 1221-1222 an unusual encounter between man and beast took place in the Punjab region of India.
 Chinggis Khan’s imperial guard while probing southwards in India were held in awe by the sight of an extraordinary creature.